London Housing Panel: Our priorities for the Mayor

 The COVID-19 crisis has shown us that now, more than ever, all Londoners need access to good quality housing that they can afford.

-Today, the London Housing Panel calls on the Mayor to commit to three actions:
+The London Housing Panel calls on the Mayor to commit to three actions:

 1. Massively increase social housing supply